[Weglot_switcher]

 But what makes Ben Sledsens so successful?
-Spotted by the eminent Antwerp gallery owner Tim Van Laere before he had even graduated, the Belgian painter (born in 1991 in Antwerp) can no longer satisfy all the commissions he receives - to the point of having a waiting list - while each of his new exhibitions is a sold-out !
-Who would have thought that his large figurative canvases, with their naïve brushstrokes and vivid colors, would be so successful?
+Discovered by the eminent Antwerp gallery owner Tim Van Laere Even before he has his degree, the Belgian painter (born in 1991 in Antwerp) cannot yet fulfill all the commissions he receives – to the point of having a waiting list – while each of his new exhibitions displays sold-out Who would have thought that his large figurative canvases, with their naive lines and vibrant colors seemingly at odds with all fashions and trends, could meet with such success?
 Could it be precisely because they seem timeless?
-Perhaps we should see them as an antidote to our disenchanted world.
+Perhaps we should see in them an antidote to our disenchanted world.

 Stéphanie Dulout